VirgilSecurity/virgild/README.md

 **VirgilD** is a public key management system which is fully compatible with [Virgil cloud](https://virgilsecurity.com).
 VirgilD can work like a caching service of public keys and also like a standalone version.
 It is the core of distributed key management system.
 It operates in a chainable manner allowing to build decentralized trust models at any scale.

 VirgilD features:
-- It is  100% API compatible with the cloud
+- It is  100% API compatible with the Virgil Cloud
 - VirgilD instances can work as a cache to the cloud, speeding up the access to your keys..
 - VirgilD instances can work as a cache to other VirgilD instances, thus forming an infinite scale trusted information database
 - It has a pluggable network engine architecture.
 Right now it supports only HTTP(S) but we will add other protocols soon
+- Local PKI

-Our reference implementation is written in Go language and runs on Linux and Windows servers.
+Our reference implementation is written in Go language and runs on Linux and Windows  native mode or via docker in any docker supported platform.
 It provides a software interface to store cryptographically validated objects as well as provide a simple validation mechanism for any data secured by the system.

 VirgilD will significantly speed up the worldwide adoption of secure messaging, distributed identity management, verifiable and cryptographically protected content distribution, asset management, and many other use cases that rely on cryptographically validated security and trust.